vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 Now the type checker verification is successful and we are using appropriate types for our money related fields.

-We can appreciate how TypeScript helped us in this last fix, after changing the types for a couple of fields.
-If we didn't have type checking we could miss some of the old instances still using numbers instead of Decimals.
+We can appreciate how TypeScript helped us in this last fix, after we changed the types for a couple of fields.
+If we didn't have type checking we would have the risk of missing some of the instances still using numbers instead of Decimals.
 TypeScript will show us the offending code right away.

 ## Wrapping up

-We have devised a simple yet powerful way of declaring our types, which will make our codebase safer and more easier to change.
+We have devised a simple yet powerful way of declaring our types, which will make our codebase safer and easier to change.

 We included third-party classes to handle specific money related fields, and made TypeScript load those types into a separate namespace.

-We were able to refactor the invoice definition to use the `Decimal` type and the type-checker helped us fixing the old objects that were still using `number` instead of `Decimal`.
+We were able to refactor the invoice definition to use the `Decimal` type and the type-checker helped us fix the old objects that were still using `number` instead of `Decimal`.

 All this will serve us a long way as we go deeper in the next posts!
 We will create modules to hold our application logic and will use services to establish a clear application boundary, all while keeping all of our data typed and safe.